MacOS

 Download, clone, or fork the arkouda repo.

 We encourage developers to fork the repo if they expect to make any changes to arkouda.
-They can then their fork and add the Bears-R-Us repo as a remote:
+They can then clone their fork and add the Bears-R-Us repo as a remote:

 git clone https://github.com/YOUR_FORK/arkouda.git